omri30000/Breast_Cancer_Predictions/README.md

 # Breast_Cancer_Detection
-this project is a task for magshimim project that should be done until 19.11.20 it detects breast cancer from details extracted from breasts' images using deep learnung - ANN. credit to Tensorflow youtube channel for this project.
+this project is a task for magshimim project that should be done until 19.11.20 it detects breast cancer from details extracted from breasts' images using deep learning - ANN. credit to Tensorflow youtube channel for this project.